Binh Nguyen, Independent Researcher, Hanoi, Vietnam

 The graph below shows over 60-day collecting data.
 The data was cleaned up for peaks that is larger than 300 (µg/m3).
 PMS7003 produced more abnormal peaks than SDS011.
 Finally, a total of 1451 rows, equipvalents to 1451 hours, was used for further analysis.

 Using Seaborn library, the relational plots between each sensor to the reference stations are shown below.

 The graph shows at low concentration, the correlation between PMS7003 and SDS011 to the reference station is high.
 At a higher PM2.5, concentration, a cluster of points above the fitting lines suggested some systematic changes relative to the reference.

 Correlation between SDS011 and PMS7003 is surprisingly well which could interpret that either sensor is suitable for a low-cost device for PM2.5 monitor.

-The Seaborn provides nice visualization but does not have available fitting statistics.
+The Seaborn library provides nice visualization but does not have available fitting statistics.
 Nevertheless, using library such as SkLearn, we can fit the data with linear regression with an option to intercept to the origin.
 The results are summarized in Table 3.

 The results in Table 3 are inline with the literature review in Table 2, in which SDS011, PMS7003 overestimated the PM2.5 by a reference method or a FEM device.
 The PMS7003 displayed a higher overestimation than SDS011 and a higher R2 as well.